-On March 9, the Clackamas River Basin Council will launch a year-long series of free seminars about our unique watershed and its natural resources, from the river’s birth in alpine springs to its confluence with the Willamette River.
+On March 9, 2021 the Clackamas River Basin Council launched a year-long series of free seminars about our unique watershed and its natural resources, from the river’s birth in alpine springs to its confluence with the Willamette River.

 The Clackamas provides drinking water to more than three hundred thousand humans who live and work in suburban Portland and is a resource, classroom and playground for tens of thousands more, including conservation professionals, anglers, rafters, boaters and other outdoor enthusiasts as well as timber producers, nursery farmers, agricultural landowners and many others.

 Live sessions will offer time at the end each for questions and answers.
 They will be recorded for viewing on YouTube at a later date if attendees cannot make the live seminar date.
 Registration is requested in order to provide attendees with the correct links.

 We are taking donations to be able to provide this education about our watershed.
 If you would like to donate, please click the button below:

 Workshop attendees who would like Certificates of Completion, please e-mail the ELC: firstname.lastname@example.org to request and write Certificate of Completion request in the subject line.

 In order to receive a Certificate of Completion you must both: